 We define self-care as all of the daily activities, big or small, that contribute to your positive mental wellbeing.
 This could include friendships, exercise, what you eat (more on that below) and doing whatever things you enjoy doing, be it reading, watching movies or gardening.

 By incorporating a mix of these things into your day, you can help prevent some stressors from developing, or from getting worse.

 These activities don't necessarily have to cost anything and will vary from person to person.
 They include simply spending time to be kind to yourself, improving your day-to-day routine, or going for a walk.

 Add the things you’ve enjoyed into your gratitude journal to further enforce the positivity.

 There are studies which show a link between healthy eating and positive mental health, like this one from the Mental Health Organisation.

 While we’re not suggesting going on a fad-diet, there are foods that can contribute to our feelings of stress by not providing our bodies with essential nutrients, as well as increasing inflammation and the production of stress hormones, according to this article by EatingWell.com.

-Those foods include sugar, processed foods, alcohol and caffeine (among others), which should be minimised or avoided altogether while on your recovery from stress.
+Sugar, processed foods, alcohol and caffeine should be minimised or avoided altogether.
 Instead, introduce more fresh fruit, nuts or decaf drinks for a healthier treat.

 By following these tips, you should see a reduction in your stress levels.
 Should you need further support in understanding and combating your stress, we have experienced counsellors ready to help you.
 Visit our contact us page to book your initial consultation.
 We are now able to offer appointments to individuals throughout the UK via telephone or video call.